 The new era of energy abundance creates different new geo-economic and geopolitical challenges.
 In addition, the technology transformation could also lead to a new 'securitization' of raw materials and strengthen the monopolization of political and economic power as well as autocratization of political systems inside countries as well as internationally.
-In this context, China's world views and geopolitical strategies - such as the 'Belt and Road-Initiative (BRI'), formerly also known as 'One Belt and Road'-Strategy ('OBOR') -, and its nationalist tendencies in its domestic policies under President Xi Jinping are of utmost strategic importance for the West and global stability and energy megatrends are fueled by global climate mitigation decarbonization efforts and the digitalization of the worldwide energy sector.
+In this context, China's world views and geopolitical strategies - such as the 'Belt and Road-Initiative (BRI'), formerly also known as 'One Belt and Road'-Strategy ('OBOR') -, and its nationalist tendencies in its domestic policies under President Xi Jinping are of utmost strategic importance for the West and global stability.

+Those strategic developments demand a new comprehensive understanding and holistic strategies for analysing and stabilising international energy security.
+The global changes and energy megatrends are fuelled by global climate mitigation decarbonization efforts and the digitalization of the worldwide energy sector.
 Over time, they might increasingly depoliticize the world's energy markets.
 But at the same time, grid developments and other new technologies (smart meter, smart home, Internet of Things/IoTs etc.) make future energy policies and relations between countries as well as global regions even more complex and may replace traditional 'pipeline politics and diplomacies'.
-But electrification of the transport and heating sectors could in the mid- and longer-term perspective dediversifying those sectors as they will become exclusively rely on stable electricity supply.
+But electrification of the transport and heating sectors could in the mid- and longer-term perspective dediversify those sectors as they will become exclusively reliant on stable electricity supply.